Easy Swaps For a Cleaner and Greener Bathroom

 Loofahs are kind of gross.
 Natural loofahs can become wonderful hosts for bacteria in your steamy shower, just the thing you want to rub all over your body when you’re trying to get clean.
 Plastic mesh ‘loofahs’ aren’t much better, and the plastic isn’t doing anyone any good after it’s discarded.
 Shower gel comes in plastic bottles and typically includes lots of fragrances that have a tendency to dry out the skin and potentially be endocrine disruptors.
 Yuck!

 Certain bar soap, on the other hand, is much kinder on the skin and can sometimes even be purchased without any packaging at all.
 I’ve shared my recipe for a DIY sugar scrub that I make periodically (in about 60 seconds) and really like.
 The sugar exfoliates, eliminating my need for a loofah, and the coconut oil moisturizes.
 Transitioning from a loofah and shower gel to bar soap and DIY sugar scrub has definitely offered a good ROE for me, so consider it if you’re still in the loofah/shower gel camp.

 About Those Bath Towels

 This may seem obvious to some, but most people don’t need to wash their towels after each use.
 We should be clean when we’re using them after all, right?

-As for the towels themselves, use what you have until they’re no good anyone.
+As for the towels themselves, use what you have until they’re no good anymore.
 When you’re in the market for new towels, we’ve been really happy with Boll & Branch.
-Boll & Branch makes towels and bed sheets from fair trade certified organic cotton.
-They follow their products closely throughout the supply chain to ensure products are made fairly, and they sell direct to consumers online (instead of in stores) to limit mark ups and keep prices comparable to similar products on the market.
+Boll & Branch makes towels and bedsheets from fair trade certified organic cotton.
+They follow their products closely throughout the supply chain to ensure products are made fairly, and they sell direct to consumers online (instead of in stores) to limit markups and keep prices comparable to similar products on the market.